FAQs

 Why can’t you make this site look better?

-I just did a complete overhaul in January 2008, so I’m not sure what more I can do.
+I just did a complete overhaul in February 2016, so I’m not sure what more I can do.
 As Doctor McCoy might say, I’m a lawyer, not a web designer.
 It’s a work in progress.
 I will take suggestions and constructive criticism.
+If someone wants to offer to re-design the site, I’m sure we could work something out.